Sarenaoberoi/AgentBasedModeling/oct1.md

 <img width="329" alt="Screen Shot 2020-10-16 at 8 28 09 PM" src="https://user-images.githubusercontent.com/60228365/96366788-ee029a00-1117-11eb-9c47-c4509f405214.png">

 Lastly, I have also inserted a screenshot of my final accuracy (approximatley 17.31).
 Although the accuracy was low, it is still a better representation of the synthetic population than a randomly generated synthetic population.
+In the future I may look into GPS data which could greatly increase the accuracy of my model.

+Challenges/Limitations

+There were a number of instances while completing this project in which a line of code would run for over 15-20 minutes and I would then get an error message stating "vector memory exhasted".
+I noticed this error a couple times, but most of the time I was able to fix it by exiting out of R Studio and then coming back in.
+Something I also noticed before I switched my country to Uganda (and was with Paraguay), was that the different variables I wanted to focus on were not grouped together in the household data frame.
+For Uganda, age, sex, ect. were all grouped together so it was easy to specify the column numbers.
+This was not the case when I was working with the Paraguay data, and I had to use -- age <- households[ ,seq(from = 450, to = 550, by = 20)] (Thank you Zoe!) -- replacing the 450 with where my age column began, replacing the 550 with where my age column ended, and replacing the 20 with the interval between each age column.
+This worked very well in creating a nice, clean hhs dataframe!

 Heat Map